platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/configure.md

 ---
 title: "Configure Laravel for {{< vendor/name >}}"
 sidebarTitle: "Configure"
-weight: -100
+weight: -200
 description: |
-  Review the basics of what makes up a {{< vendor/name >}} project, including its three principle configuration files and how to define them for Laravel.
+  Review the basics of what makes up a {{< vendor/name >}} project, including its YAML configuration file and how to define it for Laravel.
 ---

 You now have a *project* running on {{< vendor/name >}}.

 In many ways, a project is just a collection of tools around a Git repository.
 Just like a Git repository, a project has branches, called *environments*.
 Each environment can then be activated.

 *Active* environments are built and deployed, giving you a fully isolated running site for each active environment.